-The one thing that helps in transitioning from a product enquiry into a financial planning engagement is you seeing the value in it for your client (providing this if true, of course).
+The most significant factor in transitioning from a product enquiry into a financial planning engagement is you seeing the value in it for your client (providing this if true, of course).

 This doesn’t mean to say that you push your view onto someone; quite the opposite.
 You attentively listen to your client (want to improve your listening skills?
-Click here) and respect what they came for, and allow your intuition to guide you.
+Click here) and respect what they came for.

-I was reading a piece by a financial planning trainer the other day who said your client meetings must be scripted.
+I was recently reading a piece by a financial planning trainer who said your client meetings must be scripted.

 By all means learn scripts, ‘magic phrases’, or a prescriptive way of doing things if you want to.
-Yet none these will help you if you do not believe in what you are offering.
+But there is something far more powerful available to you.

-Another financial planner client shared how he had recently been in conversation with a very wealthy potential new client.
-The lady had arrived at their first meeting expecting to talk about investing her money and following their conversation became a financial planning client.
+A financial planner client shared how he had recently been in conversation with a very wealthy potential new client.
+The lady had arrived at their first meeting expecting to talk about how to invest her money but following their conversation she became a financial planning client.

 ‘Nobody in 15 years has asked the questions you have or listened to me in the way you do.’

 Many professional people have an ulterior motive or hidden agenda – they see the person in front of them as a means to an end.
 They try to make a good impression, but rather than helping to build a relationship this undermines trust.

 What makes a client want to engage a financial planner?

-Once we clearly see the role of Thought it takes a great deal of unnecessary and destructive thinking off our mind.
+Once we clearly see the role of Thought it tends to take a great deal of unnecessary thinking off our mind.
 We are then free to be fully present with a client, explore what’s right for them and without the ball and chain of our own agenda.

 Nothing is more reassuring or convincing for a client than this.